mpi-sws-rse/thingflow-python/micropython/README.rst

 ===========================

 This is a port of Ant Events to Micropython_, a bare-metal implementation of Python 3 for small processors.
-This port has been tested on the ESP8266_.
+This port has been tested on the ESP8266_ using version 1.8.3 of Micropython.

 Micropython has only a subset of the libraries that come with the standard CPython implementation.
 For example, an event library, threading, and even